BGMI: FPS Battle Royale vs Super16: Fast SNES Emulator

 Which has better ratings, BGMI: FPS Battle Royale or Super16: Fast SNES Emulator? v

-BGMI: FPS Battle Royale edges ahead with a higher overall score (gap of 4.3 stars).
-Rating volume: BGMI: FPS Battle Royale 950 ratings, Super16: Fast SNES Emulator 0 ratings.
+BGMI: FPS Battle Royale edges ahead with ★ 4.3 vs ★ 4.2 (gap of 0.1 stars).
+Rating volume: BGMI: FPS Battle Royale 953 ratings, Super16: Fast SNES Emulator 3 ratings.
 Higher rating volume = stronger ASO signal even when star averages are close.

 How accurate are these BGMI: FPS Battle Royale vs Super16: Fast SNES Emulator revenue estimates? v